zulip/zulip/templates/zerver/help/export-your-organization.md

 * **Full export without member consent**: All the data in the organization.

 All organizations have access to the first two kinds of export.
-Only corporate Zulip Premium customers have access to **full export without member consent**.
+Only corporate Zulip Standard customers have access to **full export without member consent**.

 ## Request an export